iawffe/PyTorch_Udacity_Bike_Rental/README.md

 # PyTorch_Udacity_Bike_Rental

-Udacity DLND First NN Assignment Implemented in PyTorch
+Taking my journey in PyTorch and DeepLearning.
+In this exercise, I redo the Udacity DLND First NN Assignment in PyTorch.